-For those that cannot view the reactions as they are not part of the test, Google is trying something similar to iMessage which is sending a standalone message that notifies the receiver of the emoji reaction that someone used a particular emoji to react to your message.
+For those that cannot view the reactions as they are not part of the test; Google is trying something similar to iMessage.
+Which includes sending a standalone message.
+This message notifies the receiver of the emoji reaction that someone used to react to your message.

 Something like this:

-Currently, this standalone message along with the emoji that was used to react to the message is RCS-only, meaning that RCS conversation participants that do not have the feature as of yet will get the message.
+Currently, this standalone message along with the emoji that was used to react to the message is RCS-only.
+This means, that RCS conversation participants that do not have the feature as of yet will get the message.

 Another point to note is that the reactions are not available for the Message’s web-based version.

-The tests have also revealed that if both members communicating on Google’s Messages app and have the reactions feature enabled, they were able to see theirs and other person’s reactions.
-Moreover, this feature was limited to a few users for testing but according to the sources, it is now rolling out for a wider audience with RCS enabled conversations.
+The tests have also revealed that if both members communicating on Google’s Messages app have the reactions feature enabled, they were able to see theirs and other person’s reactions.
+Moreover, this feature was limited to a few users for testing.
+But according to the sources, it is now rolling out for a wider audience with RCS enabled conversations.

 For now, we have to wait for Google to break solid news in the coming days or weeks.
-There is definitely a wave of ‘improvements’ and additions of new features across messaging apps, since the beginning of the year 2020.
-Take WhatsApp for example, the top messaging app is expected to roll out with aself-destructing message feature anytime now, after it finally jumped the bandwagon of ‘dark theme’.
+There is definitely a wave of ‘improvements’ and additions of new features across messaging apps.
+Particularly since the beginning of the year 2020.
+Take WhatsApp for example.
+The top messaging app is expected to roll out with the self-destructing message feature anytime now; after it finally jumped the bandwagon of ‘dark theme’.

 Mobile apps, in general, are geared towards a constant upgrade to better and more convenient features providing its users with the right assistance they require out of your app.
 You must know the key components of an app in general that makes it a success for you to have a better outlook of what will resonate with your business and its long-term success.

 Once you have a clear goal, requirements, and tunnel-vision in place, you need to contact a professional mobile app development company in Dallas or anywhere else to receive the right development services.
 You can connect with AppVerticals that is a seasoned firm when it comes to developing great mobile apps for their clients.